Joecstarr/joe-starr.com/content/slides/zombie_jones.md

 ---
-title: "Zombies and the Jones Polynomial"
+title: "Constructing the Jones polynomial to save the world"
 date: "2022-02-06"
 summary: "In this talk we give a construction of the Jones Polynomial via the Kauffman bracket.
 The concepts are introduced in a pseudo-application of fighting a zombie apocalypse."
 tags: [